EmirVelazquez/thisIsTheWay/README.md

 # thisIsTheWay

 Just a simple place for my python practice.
-Inspired by Din Djarin famous quote, "This is the way."
+Inspired by Din Djarin's famous quote, "This is the way."